Matesxs/FIT_IVS_Calculator_projekt/README.md

-create python venv and activate it (optional) cd src pip install -r requirements.txt or make init
+create python venv and activate it (optional) cd src pip install -r requirements.txt or make init if you want compile installer you need to install Inno Setup Compiler and add it to path for automatic compiling \
+or you can do it by hand using .iss script in utils folder
 ```

 ### Makefile endpoints